Internet-Draft Multipath QUIC November 2024

 Because of network delays, packets protected with the older key might arrive later than the packets protected with the new key, however receivers can solely rely on the Key Phase bit to determine the corresponding packet protection key, assuming that there is sufficient interval between two consecutive key updates (Section 6.5 of [QUIC-TLS]).

-When this specification is used, endpoints SHOULD wait for at least three times the largest PTO among all the paths before initiating a new key update after receiving an acknowledgement that confirms receipt of the previous key update.
-This interval is different from that of QUIC version 1 which used three times the PTO of the only one active path.
+When this specification is used, endpoints SHOULD wait for at least three times the largest PTO among all the paths before initiating a new key update after receiving an acknowledgment that confirms the receipt of the previous key update.
+This interval is different from that in [QUIC-TLS] which used three times the PTO of the sole single path.

 Following Section 5.4 of [QUIC-TLS], the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause linkability issue.